top of page

 Some Ojibwe Midewiwin traditionalists say that the clans emerged from the ocean.
 That makes a great story and I love it.
 It makes sense to believe that life starts in the water.

-I believe, however -- based on an ancient form of knowledge transfer, which I like to call miskwi-minjimendamowin (blood memory) -- that before contact with the Bwaanag/ Dakota and, later, the Agaamakiiwininiwag/ Europeans, Anishinaabeg knew that our clans came from the stars, not the ocean, and that our spirits when we die do not travel from east to west but from south to north, along with the migrating birds that travel the Thunderbird Path in the sky.
+However, I hold the belief—rooted in an ancient method of knowledge transmission that I refer to as miskwi-minjimendamowin (blood memory)—that prior to encountering the Bwaanag/Dakota and, subsequently, the Agaamakiiwininiwag/Europeans, the Anishinaabeg understood that our clans originated from the stars, not the ocean, and that our spirits, upon death, journey not from east to west but from south to north, following the migrating birds along the Thunderbird Path in the sky.

-When a person dies, they go to the star constellation of their clan animal.
-Even the water clan people travel back to the Thunderbird Path (Milky Way) in the star world.
-The clan animal was seen as the person's progenitor; in other words, when a person was born in a certain clan, let's say the Snapping Turtle clan, it was from the Mikinaak Anangoog/Turtle Stars constellation that they descended and it was to the same constellation they returned at death.
+Upon death, individuals journey to the star constellation associated with their clan animal.
+Those belonging to the water clan also make their way back to the Thunderbird Path (Milky Way) in the realm of stars.
+The clan animal was regarded as the person's progenitor; meaning, when someone was born into a specific clan, such as the Snapping Turtle clan, they descended from the Mikinaak Anangoog/Turtle Stars constellation and returned to it upon death.

 But that's a - fascinating - topic for yet another story!